 The reason I continue to recommend LogiqcQMS time and time again is that they don’t just hand over the software and say good luck, they are in regular contact to see how they can help.Darcy Inglis – Managing Director, Honestally

 How have these changes impacted your role and responsibilities?

 Angelique: The workload was quite immense.
 We are a relatively small team when it comes to admin manpower – our team of 32 is mainly made up of care and support worker roles.
 We’ve always operated under the state system and adhered to relevant policies and procedures, but we needed to meet national uniformity with the NDIS.
 This meant uploading more policies, procedures and evidence that was required under their standards.
-We knew we had everything we needed, but it was a tedious process to move from folders and filing cabinets to a digital system, as well as providing the type of documented evidence that was required.
-It was worth it, as we’re now set up for future audits and know what to expect!
+It was a tedious process to move from folders and filing cabinets to LogiqcQMS as well as providing the type of documented evidence that was required.
+However, it was well worth the effort, as we’re now set up for future audits and know what to expect!